 2. Sprintive — Drupal specialist, backed by Naseej

 Sprintive is one of the most respected Drupal shops in MENA.
 Drupal.org Golden Partner, backed by Naseej (a 35-year Saudi digital-transformation firm), and a regular on Saudi government RFP shortlists.
 Strong editorial workflows, deep multi-site experience, contributions to Drupal core modules.
-Scope floor starts after discovery — SMEs get politely redirected.
+Scope floor sits high — SMEs get politely redirected.
 Pick Sprintive if: you're an NGO, ministry, or enterprise with a Drupal mandate.
+Dev-Fit read: top-tier on Delivery proof for public-sector Drupal, but the floor scope and platform lock mean SMEs and founders should look elsewhere — this is enterprise CMS territory, and they're honest about that.

 3. Mozon Technologies — enterprise integrator